palantir/dropwizard-web-logger/readme.md

 or handling possible XSRF (cross-site request forgery) issues, the data collected by the event logger would likely not be useful.

-.. warning:: It is strongly recommended that this bundle be used together with authentication and XSRF prevention.
+*It is strongly recommended that this bundle be used together with authentication and XSRF prevention.*

 Working Example